lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

 Noticing the existence of a pattern is what leads to abstraction, which is the next step.

-## A more meaningful abstraction
+## A meaningful abstraction

-Now I'm going to introduce a type that is going represent the pattern we've recognized.
+Let's introduce a type that is going represent the pattern we've recognized.
 Namely, the notion of not being certain about the existence of a value: